JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/circles_conics.md

 ![img](/images/hist3.pdf)

-The experiments indicate that the typical configuration of three conics has only few circles tangent to them.
+It seems that the typical configuration of three conics has only few circles tangent to them.